ollantaytambo

 Reductionistic science

 I see still reductionistic scientific theories where scientist keep on searching for explanations that are based on the wrong assumptions.
-They do not look into other possibilities, maybe because of carreers in danger, to much risk to take, or simply because of not willing to see.
+They do not look into other possibilities, maybe because of carreers in danger, too much risk to take, or simply because of not willing to see.
 That does not mean I will not try to follow logic and loose myself in complete fantasies.
 Alfredo Gamarra's ideas can be backed up with other compatible ideas, investigations, theories.
 There is much to explain, and as said before, present paradigms do not help too much with that

 Why I promote Alfredo Gamarra's ideas